-- Tuesday, Junior Hall, 9.05am - Sitting in class order from the front to the back of the hall with an aisle. - Class teachers need to organise pupils to bring up raffle tickets for 'Good to be Green'. - Team Captains will have responsibility for the 'Good to be Green' raffle. - The raffle has two boxes: one for Infants and one for Juniors. - Y6 will collect 'Values Notes'
+- Tuesday, Junior Hall, 9.05am - Sitting in class order from the front to the back of the hall with an aisle. - Class teachers need to organise pupils to bring up raffle tickets for 'Shine Bright'. - Team Captains will have responsibility for the 'Shine Bright' raffle (three raffles: KS1, LKS2, UKS2). - Y6 will collect 'Values Notes'